 COVID continues to affect schooling and childcare, workplace safety, transportation, and even the ability of businesses to offer consistent hours and pay.
-Faced with these barriers, some individuals, especially women and older Americans, have opted to leave the labor force altogether (Lofton, Petrosky-Nadeau, and Seitelman 2021, Montes, Smith, and Leigh 2021).
-Others have stayed but continued to search for jobs that feel safe, predictable, convenient, or simply better suited to their aspirations and interests (De Smet et al. 2021).
+Faced with these barriers, some individuals, especially women and older Americans, have opted to leave the labor force altogether.
+Others have stayed but continued to search for jobs that feel safe, predictable, convenient, or simply better suited to their aspirations and interests.